 - 1. What is going well in this course? - 2.
 What could be going better in this course? - 3.
 What can students do to improve the course? - 4.
 What can the instructor do to improve the course?

 The End of Term Survey

-The end of term survey is intended to measure student opinion about two areas of interest following the course's review, redesign (if applicable), and certification:
+The end of term survey is intended to measure student opinion about two areas of interest:

 - 1. Part 1: Teaching and Interaction - 2.
 Part 2: Course Design